(All fields required)

 Kimberly’s journey to a healthy delivery was a difficult one.
 Ruthie’s CPAM caused a dangerous excess of amniotic fluid (called polyhydramnios) so Kimberly underwent an amnioreduction to reduce the fluid.
 Ruthie also needed a shunt − a small, flexible, plastic tube that is surgically placed into the fluid in the baby’s lung and into the amniotic fluid in the uterus.
 This catheter-like device works to continuously drain the excess fluid from the mass to relieve the pressure on the heart.
 On top of that, Kimberly took steroids in hopes of shrinking the tumor and developing Ruthie’s lung tissue.

 At 34 weeks pregnant on Oct.
-4, 2011, Kimberly’s surgeon reassessed the large size of Ruthie’s mass and decided to refer the family to the Fetal Care Center of Cincinnati.
+4, 2011, Kimberly’s surgeon reassessed the large size of Ruthie’s mass and decided to refer the family to the Fetal Center.
 “I was ready to go anywhere at that point,” says Kimberly, who lives in Livingston, TN.

 Ross, the Thorpes’ nurse coordinator, called Kimberly to schedule her appointment.
 Ross told her, “Pack like you’ll be staying through delivery.”
 Kimberly was relieved.
 “The last thing I wanted was to go into labor in Tennessee and have to be flown to Cincinnati,” she recalls.
 “I was happy to be going to a place where my baby would have a safe delivery.”